PoliTOcean/EVA_2025/tutorials/Camera static link.md

 /dev/camera-arm
 ```

-that always point to the correct camera, based on which USB port it’s plugged into.
+that always point to the correct camera, based on **which USB port it’s plugged into**.
+DO NOT CHANGE USB CAMERA PORTS!
+This allow the streaming to be robust, sometimes the device video* corresponding to a camera change number, stopping the streaming.

 ---